3PL Distribution Guide

 - Kitting and assembly (when necessary)

 - Reverse logistics and returns

-Fulfillment centers are facilities where ecommerce businesses store their inventory and prepare orders to be shipped to end customers.
+Fulfilment centres are facilities where ecommerce businesses store their inventory and prepare orders to be shipped to end customers.

-In this model, ecommerce brands get the best of both worlds: while they are not responsible for the facility’s rent, maintenance, or labor costs, they get access to warehouse space for their inventory and can completely outsource time-consuming distribution processes such as receiving, stowing, picking, packing, and shipping processes.
+In this model, ecommerce brands get the best of both worlds: while they are not responsible for the facility’s rent, maintenance, or labour costs, they get access to warehouse space for their inventory and can completely outsource time-consuming distribution processes such as receiving, stowing, picking, packing, and shipping processes.

 How 3PLs with distributed warehouses are facilitating DTC growth

-For ecommerce companies, partnering with a 3PL that has an extensive distribution and fulfillment network can serve as a major competitive advantage.
+For ecommerce companies, partnering with a 3PL that has an extensive distribution and fulfilment network can serve as a major competitive advantage.
 Here are just a few of the benefits that ecommerce businesses can expect from working with a 3PL with a sizable distribution network.